-Organizations are increasingly adopting hybrid cloud infrastructures in an era of information technology's rapid evolution.
+Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 It helps them harness the power of on-premises and cloud-based resources.
 While the hybrid cloud offers unparalleled flexibility and scalability, it also introduces a complex and multifaceted security landscape.